Christmas on a shoestring

 The cost of stamps soon adds up so you could send e-cards instead.
 You can find lots of free versions online or send a set number of charity e-cards for a small donation.
 Of course, kids love making Christmas cards, and if you’ve saved cards or wrapping paper from last year, they can cut them up to make new ones.

 How many times have you written ‘must catch up soon’ on a Christmas card?
 Perhaps you could surprise that person with a phone call instead.
-It will be especially welcome if they’re feeling lonely during lockdown.

 For wrapping, you could buy a role of recyclable brown paper or white craft paper and make it Christmassy with potato prints.
 Cut a potato in half and carve a simple Christmas shape, such as a tree or star.
 It’s a lot easier if you have a set of small, festive cookie cutters – just press the cutter into the potato and remove the excess so the pattern stands out.
 Paint your stamp and press it on the paper.